On the 30th June, Boris Johnson announced his new initiative to boost development, kick-start the construction industry, and meet housing demand.

-Not only making things simpler for private homeowners, these Permitted Development rights are designed in part to make new development easier for potential developers.
+Not only making things simpler for private homeowners but these Permitted Development rights are also designed in part to make new development easier for potential developers.
 This involves elements such as the conversion of old office buildings into residential units.

 Under Class O Permitted Development, office blocks can be converted into residential units without the need to apply for planning permission from the council.
 The intended result will be speedier housing delivery, better utilisation of brownfield sites (rather than pushing out into greenbelt areas), and the repurposing of otherwise redundant buildings.

 As part of the Build, Build, Build initiative, Boris announced the intention to expand these PD rights to allow for a wider range of commercial buildings to be repurposed for residential use without planning permission.
 These ‘new regulations will give greater freedom for buildings and land in our town centres to change use without planning permission and create new homes from the regeneration of vacant and redundant buildings’.

 In a post-Lockdown world, where remote working has become the norm and most companies have adapted to accommodate working from home, the future of the British industry seems to be moving away from traditional office spaces.
 There is a diminishing need for expensive inner-city office space, which could result in a rising number of vacant office blocks.

 These expanded PD rights will open up the avenue for rapid conversion, bringing residential development into city centres with greater ease than traditional planning routes, meeting a more immediate need.